grrdmtn/EVE-Hacking-Simulator/README.md

 Why don't they have some unique differences so that hacking a data site *feels* different than a relic site?

-Also, this minigame puts much emphasis on strength in it's current state, because defense nodes hit second and cannot hit back if they are dead.
-This means increasing strength is often better for your coherence than increasing coherence, and makes a Neural Lace 'Bluefire' Net Ablation 960-10 implant (which reduces strength to add coherence) a questionable choice.
+Also, this minigame may put too much emphasis on strength in it's current state.
+Defense nodes hit second and cannot hit back if they are dead, which means increasing strength ironically often is better for your coherence than increasing coherence.
+This makes a Neural Lace 'Bluefire' Net Ablation 960-10 implant (which sacrifices strength to add coherence) a questionable choice.

 Lastly I think the minigame could do with some more strategic choices.
 Usually the best thing to do is 'just kill the defense node'.